kevinhikaruevans/uojs2/README.md

 It will be using Canvas2D (and possibly webgl) to render the objects to a canvas element.

+I'm mostly using this project to learn more about cool features in javascript.
+So please(!!!) let me know if there is a better way to do something.

 ## Current Status

 Networking works and it updates the state.
 Currently I am trying to fully implement the Ultima Online protocol and update the global state object, as it would in the original client.